mollywoodnini/ga-z270x-ug/README.md

 # Final notes

 I installed macOS in late August.
 I had a mostly stable build while learning.
 The only thing I did that broke things was try to control fans with a program.
 Upon use, the fans kicked on high and attempting to adjust the speed instantly powered the machine off.
 Little bugs here and there prompted me to reinstall after learning a lot.
 I mainly made this for myself because I forget *a lot* of the stuff I do.
 Once I perfect something I like to know how I can repeat it.
 I have at this point, just one issue as metioned above.
 I managed to solve a lot otherwise.
 It's stable, cool and silent.
 I have Linux in the flavor of Ubuntu, and sadly a Windows 10 install.
-Games that just don't run on either *Nix platform, I have Windows.
-Used sparingly.
+Games that just don't run on either *Nix platform, I have Windows; used sparingly.
+Sleep works nicely.
+I didn't include it in either config because I didn't want to get forgotten about while setting up, and the system sleep only to bug out.
+Darkwake 8 or 9 works.

 [Need help?](https://www.reddit.com/message/compose/?to=cbabbx)